hodelma/CSB-Project-I/README.md

 # Cyber Security Base Project I
 <br>
-This web application has 5 different flaws from the OWASP top ten list security flaws on purpose.
+This web application has CSRF vulnerability and 4 different flaws from the OWASP top ten list security flaws on purpose.
 The flaws are pointed out in the project and the steps to fix them are provided as well.
 <br><br>

 ## Installation instructions